minnehack/website/content/resume-upload.md

 # Resume Upload

 Complete the below form to upload your resume for our sponsors!
+If you have already uploaded one, you are welcome to update it.

 <form method="POST" action="FILLMEIN" enctype="multipart/form-data" id="resume-form">
   <input type=file name=file>